Co-op students will most routinely be affected by this requirement.

 Enrollment Plan Reporting

-Beginning with 2013-14, students are asked to provide enrollment plans when accepting their aid online.
+Students are asked to provide enrollment plans when accepting their aid online.
 These reported plans are used to give students an appropriate aid eligibility budget as well as determine if the Direct Loans have to be redistributed over all three terms.

 It is important that students accurately report their enrollment plans.
 Doing so will maximize your aid eligibility over the course of the year and for future years.

 Any changes in your enrollment plans should be reported to Student Financial Aid.